ruscal0007/toy-robot-simulator/README.md

 # Toy Robot Simulator

-Foobar is a Python library for dealing with word pluralization.

 ## Description

 Simulates a toy robot moving on a tabletop.
-Robot will not follow commands that would cause it to fall from the tabletop
+Robot will not follow commands that would cause it to fall from the tabletop Commands are read in from a standard text file. see example_a.txt example_b.txt example_c.txt for examples

 ## Valid Commands